Abou1205/ShoeAnimate/README.md

 <h2>Shoe Site Animation Project</h2>

 This project is created with HTML, CSS.
 It is an example of shoe site landing page.
 It shows the landing page of shoes website.
+I created some animations with pure CSS.

 <h2>Technologies</h2>